gongahkia/tanabata/napkin.md

 * Sites which couldn't be scraped
     * https://www.sengkanggrandmall.com.sg/en/stores.html *(cannot click and toggle the drop-down menu)*
     * https://www.vivocity.com.sg/shopping-guide/dining-guide *(site taking an infinite amount of time to load)*
+    * https://www.ngeeanncity.com.sg/shopdirectory/index.html *(can't be scraped for some odd reason, might be an issue with loading and should try an alternative to playwright)*

 * Look into alternatives to bs4 and scrapy to enact webscraping
     * playwright